Ⅰ. 插件描述

 runtime plugin/let.vim

-:LetTo g:compil_hints.signs.error = ["\u274c"] " ❌
+:LetTo g:compil_hints.signs.error = ["\u274c"] " ❌Needs to be set in the .vimrc.

 g:compil_hints.hl